-ABET accredits associate’s programs in relevant fields of study, such as mechanical engineering technology.
+ABET accredits associate's degree programs in relevant fields of study, such as mechanical engineering technology.

-Completing an associate’s degree in mechanical engineering technology opens the way to studying for a bachelor’s degree.
+Completing an associate's degree in mechanical engineering technology is good preparation for studying for a bachelor's degree.

 Communication skills.
-Mechanical engineering technicians must be able to clearly understand and follow instructions or, if they do not understand, ask their supervisors to explain.
+Mechanical engineering technicians must be able to clearly understand and follow instructions or ask their supervisors for clarification if they do not understand.
 They must be able to clearly explain, both orally and in writing, the need for changes in designs or test procedures.

 Creativity.
 Mechanical engineering technicians help mechanical engineers bring their plans and designs to life.
-Doing so often requires helping the engineer to overcome problems that might not have been anticipated.
+This often requires helping the engineer to overcome problems that might not have been anticipated.